bryce-marshall/scroll-listener/README.md

     onscroll(this: Document | Element | Window, event: UIEvent): any;
 }
 /**
- * Describes the type of an IScrollEventTarget instance.
+ * Describes the type of an encapsulated DOM object.
- * @enum ScrollEventTargetType
  */
-export declare enum ScrollEventTargetType {
+export declare enum DOMType {
     Element = 0,
     Document = 1,
     Window = 2,